Duvet Guide - the Handbook

 - Fluff up your duvet by giving it a good shake every morning.
 It's also a good idea to leave it out and allow to air out when changing your bedding.

-- Professional laundering is recommended - most competent launderettes offer a 'feather/down duvet' cleaning service.
+- Professional laundering is recommended - most competent launderettes offer a 'feather/down duvet' speciality cleaning service.
+Do not dry-clean.

 - These duvets can be machine washed; ensure your washer and dryer has ample space.
-Use gentle detergent (no softeners, or harsh cleaning agents), and run on a 30/40°C delicate cycle.
-Should be thoroughly dried on low heat (use drying balls to aid drying process, and remove occasionally to fluff up).
+Use minimal gentle detergent (no softeners, or harsh cleaning agents), and run on a 30/40°C delicate cycle.
+Duvet should be thoroughly dried on low heat (use drying balls to aid drying process, and remove occasionally to fluff up).
 Remove promptly when dry.

 - These duvets can be machine washed; ensure your washer and dryer has ample space.
 Use gentle detergent (no softeners, or harsh cleaning agents), and run on a 40°C cycle.
 Should be thoroughly dried on low heat (use drying balls to aid drying process).
 Remove promptly when dry.